 The Maryland weapon and gun laws are particularly strict when it comes to possessing a deadly weapon on school property.
 It is prohibited in Maryland to carry a firearm, knife or deadly weapon of any kind on public school property.
 If convicted of possessing a deadly weapon on school property a person is subject to a misdemeanor and could face three years in jail or a fine not exceeding $1,000, or both.

-Children having access to firearms in Maryland
+Children Having Access to Firearms in Maryland

 It is a dangerous combination when children have the ability to get their hands on a firearm or ammunition in Maryland.
 The Maryland legislature has created a crime that prohibits an individual from storing or leaving a loaded firearm in a location where that person would know or should have known that unsupervised child would be able to gain access to the firearm.
 If a person is found to have left a firearm unsupervised they could face a misdemeanor conviction and a fine not exceeding $1,000.

-Handgun laws in Maryland
+Possession of a Handgun in Maryland

 In Maryland, a handgun is defined as a: